-The Group suspended mortgage litigation activity between late 2014 and mid 2018 as changes were implemented to the treatment of amounts in arrears, interrupting the natural flow of accounts to possession.
-An adjustment is made to ensure adequate provision coverage considering the resulting build-up of accounts in long-term default.
-Coverage is uplifted to the equivalent levels of those accounts already in repossession on an estimated shortfall of balances expected to flow to possession.
-A further adjustment is made to mitigate for the risk that credit model provision understates the probability of possession for accounts which have been in default for more than 24 months, with an arrears balance increase in the last 6 months.
-These accounts have their probability of possession set to 95 per cent based on observed historical losses incurred on accounts that were of an equivalent status.
+Provision coverage is uplifted to the equivalent levels of those accounts already in repossession on an estimated shortfall of balances expected to flow to possession.
+A further adjustment is made to accounts which have been in default for more than 24 months, with an arrears balance increase in the last six months.
+These accounts have their probability of possession set to 70 per cent based on observed historical losses incurred on accounts that were of an equivalent status.
+The increase in the judgement reflects a lower modelled coverage that requires a larger adjustment to reach the required levels.